sjbennett123/gloryforthefist/content/policies/transform/_index.md

 ### Master (9th)

-*Gets 6 skill points to buy skills from the Elemental Skill Pool and General Skill Pool.*
+*Receives 6 skill points to buy skills from the Elemental Skill Pool and General Skill Pool.*

 - +90 body
 - +9 Superhuman Strength